eliosteva/PowerPlanManager/README.md

 3) Why is the code so ugly?
 I made this software for my personal use and was done in a rush.
 You're welcome to contribute :)

+## NOTICE:
+This software works on my PC, running Windows 11.
+It might work on other versions of Windows, but i haven't tested it.
+It probably won't work for versions older than Windows 10.
+It also probably requires some form of .Net redistributable installed.